Viva la revolución!

 The War of 1812 was a series of economic sanctions taken by the British and French against the US as part of the Napoleonic Wars and American outrage at the British practice of forced recruitment.

 The Civil War – if you think the political season of 2016 was horrific, imagine what it was like to go through the lead-up to the Civil War.
 Political ideals split families like a meat cleaver.
 The core issue leading up to the Civil War was, again, economics.
 Would the South be free to pick up their marbles and retreat to their own turf, and operate financially (with big, financially booming cotton plantations) as an independent country?
-Or would they be overruled, and forced into compliance.
+Or would they be overruled, and forced into compliance?
+Yes, slavery was a central issue, and it boiled down to a financial issue for the south.
+The loss of slaves was considered a loss of property and investment.
+So easy to hide a moral issue behind the banner of the dollar sign!

 If you look at virtually every war, the central issue revolves around money, and power.
 The moral and emotional issues become rallying cries to recruit loyalty from the masses.
 But make no mistake – nations go to battle in a quest for money.
 And power.